marcvaneijk/azure-rm-guidelines/README.md

 4. The template file must be named **azuredeploy.json**.
 5. There should be a parameters file named **azuredeploy.parameters.json**.
 	* Please fill out the values for the parameters according to rules defined in the template (allowed values etc.), For parameters without rules, a simple "changeme" will do as the acomghbot only checks for syntactic correctness using the ARM Validate Template [API](https://msdn.microsoft.com/en-us/library/azure/dn790547.aspx).
-6. Parameter files can be used to specify the parameters for different environments. (e.g. dev, test, production).
+6. Parameter files can be used to specify the parameters for different environments (e.g. dev, test, production).
 Specify additional parameter files in the format **azuredeploy.dev.parameters.json**.
 Where *dev* describes the environment.
 7. The template folder must contain a **metadata.json** file to allow the template to be indexed on [Azure.com](http://azure.microsoft.com/).
 	* Guidelines on the metadata.json file below.
 8. Create a PowerShell script to deploy the template named **azuredeploy.ps1**.
 Create the script based on the Microsoft Azure PowerShell module version 1 or below.